jeottesen/win10-default-profile/README.md

 sysprep /audit /reboot
 ```

 **Note:** If you log in as another user and windows has a chance to update its apps it won’t let you sysprep.
+You will have to delete all user profiles and reset the Windows Update cache.

 **Note:** Don't bother setting the Default apps or Start Menu and Taskbar settings.
 Those are handled a different way.